 As a student moves from high school to college to the professional world, the concept of membership fees to join professional networks will become more and more familiar.
 This one-time $75 fee for membership may also be waived for qualifying students without the financial means through our We are happy to provide fee waivers because we believe financial circumstances should not stand in the way of a student’s opportunities.

 Furthermore, paying a membership fee to an educational organization should NOT be confused with an application fee for a scholarship.
-We do not charge application fees to apply for our scholarships.
+We do not charge application fees to apply for our scholarships and students are not required to be members to apply for them unless noted on the qualifications (Example: NSHSS Ambassador Scholarship is intended for NSHSS Ambassadors, of course).
 Scholarships are only one of many benefits of membership that also include: , , educational conferences like study abroad programs like , and so much more.

 Quote: “Students don’t get anything out of it.
 There is no benefit to NSHSS.”

 Response: What we boast in member benefits, we deliver in member benefits; however, there is an expectation that a student must participate in the opportunities presented to truly experience the benefits of the society and make their membership worth it.
 If you don’t use your gym membership and you gain weight, is the gym a scam?